Del Sol Press

 Del Sol Press seeks to publish work by both new and recognized writers, as well as republish literary works that have gone out of print.
-Emphasis is on original, unique, and accessible work.
 DSP also publishes literary SFF novels, among them, Mall by Pattie Palmer-Baker, Piper Robbin and the American Oz Maker by Warwick Gleeson, Die Back by Richard Hacker, and Karma City by Gardner Browning.
-An earlier SFF from 2017, War of the World Makers by Reilly Michaels, won four national book awards, including the Beverly Hills Book Award for Best SF.
+An earlier SFF from 2017, War of the World Makers by Reilly Michaels, won three national book awards.